Frequently Asked Questions

 If you need e-mail services for your domain, you must contact a service provider which can accept e-mail on your behalf.
 You need to establish such services before you can change the MX records for your domain.

 If you do not have DNS services for your domain, you can configure DNS records for e-mail using ISNIC DNS Hosting.
-See How do I add DNS records?
+See How do I add DNS records to into ISNIC DNS Hosting?

 What is Web Forwarding?

-Web Forwarding is when a visit to a domain is redirected towards a different URL.
+Web Forwarding is when a visit to a domain in a browser is redirected towards a different URL.

 Valid URL's are for example: https://www.isnic.is and https://www.isnic.is/en/faq.